 Sofia is the district with the most favorable demographic picture.
-The capital is once again the leader in the field of education, with a high enrolment rate, a low share of repeaters and dropouts, good student performance and a high number of university students.
+The capital is once again the leader in the education indicator, with a high rate of enrolment in 5th–7th grade, a low share of repeaters, good student performance and a high number of university students.
 The number of specialist physicians is among the highest in the country.
-Delivery of justice is relatively slow, and the crime detection rate is the lowest in the country.
-The district’s high level of urbanization accounts for the large share of the population with access to public sewerage networks.
+The pharmacy network is well developed.
+Delivery of justice is relatively slow, and the crime detection rate is low.
+The share of disturbed area is high.
 Sofia remains the district with the most intensive cultural life.

 Download reports from preivious years: